ohsu-comp-bio/scOPE/README.md

 ## scOPE workflow (transfer learning from bulk → single-cell)

 **scOPE (single-cell Oncological Prediction Explorer)** is a transfer-learning framework that uses *bulk RNA-seq cohorts with known mutation status* to learn a compact, biologically meaningful latent space, then projects *single-cell RNA-seq* into that same space to predict the probability that **specific cancer-associated gene mutations** are present in individual cells.
-This provides mutation-informed subclonal structure that can complement CNV-based approaches and increase subclonal granularity.
+This provides mutation-informed subclonal structure that can complement CNV methods and increase subclonal granularity.

 ### Overview